The effect of Coulomb interactions on relic neutrino detection via beta decaying impurities in (semi)metals: Classical E M Approach

 \subsection{Parameter Space for Stability}

 The potential correction in Eq. \ref{eq: energy} depends on the charge $q$ of the $\beta$-emitter, so we will write $E=E_{q}$.
 Henceforth, we will check the conditions per initial charge state.
-We summarize this for $Tm$ as $\beta$-decayer in Table \ref{tab: Tm/Yb}.
+We summarize this for $Tm$ and $^{3}H$ as $\beta$-decayer in Table \ref{tab: Tm/Yb}.
 The first column indicates the initial charge state of the $\beta$-emitter, and each row lists the energy balance of ionization processes/electron captures.
 The values indicate the energy gained from the process, so stability requires all values in a single row to be negative.\footnote{The vacuum electron affinity of $Tm^{-}$ in the table is denoted by $E^{(vac.)}_{el.af.}$, as we do not have sufficient data available.
-We will see that only the constraints from the other three columns will be quite stringent.}
+We note that only the constraints from the other three columns are rather stringent.}